 If you want to treat your children with an exciting and thrilling activity, Skyline Luge Sentosa is one of the best things to do in Singapore with kids.
 There are four different 650m tracks that extend all around the most scenic spots in Sentosa.
 The ‘luge’ is the Swiss way of calling a sled, so you can imagine where this is going.
 You’ll be going down at high speed while looking over the most beautiful parts of Sentosa.
 For example, you’ll start at the Imbiah Lookout and arrive at the bottom of Siloso Beach.
 Of course, it’s always a good idea to spend the day at the beach afterward.

 Your kids will definitely walk out with a smile on their faces, and will probably ask you to ride it again!

 Hours: Sun-Sat 10 AM - 9:30 PM

-If your family is appreciative of natural parks and authentic nature, visiting Pulau Uban is one of the top options of things to do in Singapore with kids.
-Pulau Uban is one of the last kampongs (village) that remain on the island, only a 15- minute boat ride away from the city.
+If your family is appreciative of natural parks and authentic nature, visiting Pulau Ubin is one of the top options of things to do in Singapore with kids.
+Pulau Ubin is one of the last kampongs (village) that remain on the island, only a 15- minute boat ride away from the city.
 It’s one of the most beautiful ways to experience an authentic side of Singapore’s natural environment from 50 years ago.
 There are all kinds of things to do here for people with different interests.
 There something for nature lovers, for those wanting to spend a bit more time to relax, or for those wanting to immerse themselves in adventure.

 For example, you could discover native plants and produce from Ubin Fruit Orchard.
 Going on nature walks and hikes to explore the different lookouts is also very popular.
 Kayaking and mountain biking trails are also available for families more eager in engaging in outdoor sports.